Timeline of What Happens When You Give Up Alcohol

 If you are alcohol dependent, you are not alone; currently, in England, there are an estimated 586,780 alcohol-dependent drinkers, 7

 Going cold turkey from alcohol is not a clinically endorsed withdrawal method, and for excellent reason.
 Still, a high number of people attempt to give up alcohol in this way every day.
-This is mostly due to a lack of knowledge and understanding or an inability to control alcohol through an alcohol reduction regime.
+This is due mainly to a lack of knowledge and understanding or an inability to control alcohol through an alcohol reduction regime.
 Even stopping drinking by reducing, can still result in severe alcohol withdrawal symptoms for some heavily dependent drinkers.

 The safest way to stop drinking when you suffer from alcohol dependence or addiction is to undergo full medical alcohol detox.
 This way, you can be constantly monitored and provided with approved pharmaceutical medication to control and diminish the severity of withdrawal.